alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/help-users-prepare-change/index.md

   parent: Writing to GOV.UK standards
   order: 2
 title: Help users prepare for change
+description: Plan updates to GOV.UK content to reflect an upcoming change to a policy or scheme.
 lastUpdated:
 ---
 ## Understand what needs to change

 Before you decide what content to update, you need to find out from your policy teams what’s changing.

-Your policy colleagues should give you this information as early as possible so you can identify the [user needs](https://guidance.publishing.service.gov.uk/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs/) and plan your content.
+Your policy colleagues should give you this information as early as possible so you can identify the [user needs](/writing-to-gov-uk-standards/plan-manage-content/identify-user-needs/) and plan your content.

 ### Identify the type of change